ETX-ASU/ring-leader/README.md

 // todo

-# Running the Test Server
+# Building and Deploying the Test Server

 // todo